silveralcid/idle-buds/ib-docs/Game Design Document.md

 ### Eggs

-- Buds cannot be caught, eggs drop as loot and they must be hatched\*
+- Buds cannot be caught, eggs drop as loot and they must be hatched
-- Kindling buds can boost efficiency
+- Buds can be assigned to hatchery to increase hatch speed, depending on affinity
 - Eggs must be placed in the hatchery for X hours to hatch.
 There will be ways to shorten the length of time, minimum and maximum needs to be set.

 ## Items